-5.2 Within ten working days of the call for applications, prospective applicants who are considering applying for promotion must:
+5.2 Within ten (10) working days of the call for applications:

-(a) advise their Cost Centre Manager via email of their intention to apply and provide a completed summary sheet (the first two pages of the Academic Promotion Application Form).
+(a) prospective applicants who are considering applying for promotion will advise their Cost Centre Manager by email of their intention to apply.
+The intention to apply email should include a completed summary sheet (the first two (2) pages of the Academic Promotion Application Form).

-(b) when the prospective applicant is a Dean, they advise the Deputy Vice-Chancellor (Academic), via email, of their intention to apply and provide a completed summary sheet (the first two pages of the Academic Promotion Application Form).
+(b) if the prospective applicant is a Head of School they advise the Deputy Vice-Chancellor (Academic), by email, of their intention to apply and provide a completed summary sheet (the first two pages of the Academic Promotion Application Form).

-(c) when the prospective applicant is a Director of a UniSC Research Centre/Institute, they advise the Deputy Vice-Chancellor (Research and Innovation), via email, of their intention to apply and provide a completed summary sheet (the first two pages of the Academic Promotion Application Form).
+(c) if the prospective applicant is a Director of a UniSC Research Centre/Institute, they advise the Deputy Vice-Chancellor (Research and Innovation), by email, of their intention to apply and provide a completed summary sheet (the first two pages of the Academic Promotion Application Form).

-(d) the Cost Centre Manager must provide a response via email within five days of receipt.
+(d) the Cost Centre Manager will provide a response via email within five (5) days of receipt.

-5.3 Within ten working days of notification of intent to apply from prospective applicants, the Cost Centre Manager speaks with each prospective applicant to discuss their intention to apply and provides advice about the content of the summary of their case for promotion.
+5.3 Within a further ten (10) working days, the Cost Centre Manager speaks with each prospective applicant to discuss their intention to apply and provides advice about the content of the summary of their case for promotion.
 This can include recommending not applying, or postponing applying if the Cost Centre Manager deems it to be in the best interests of the prospective applicant because the case is not likely to substantiate the performance and achievement required for promotion.

-University of the Sunshine Coast | CRICOS Provider Number: 01595D | Correct as at 21 May 2024 Hard copies of this document are uncontrolled and may not be current.
+University of the Sunshine Coast | CRICOS Provider Number: 01595D | Correct as at 29 April 2024 Hard copies of this document are uncontrolled and may not be current.